 Though this be madness yet there is method in it. - William Shakespeare

 The meaning of life is much more than our own personal daily experiences and can include much from those other lives that we read about.
-We learned things from Hyenseo Lee who told to us in her book, “The Girl with Seven Names, Escape from North Korea”, that I am glad I can have some awareness of without having to have had the personal experience myself.
+For example we learned things from Hyenseo Lee who told to us in her book, “The Girl with Seven Names, Escape from North Korea”, that I am glad I can have some awareness of without having to have had the personal experience myself.
 Much comes to us in the nonfiction accounts of other people.

 Even fiction brings us insight into our humanness.
-The suspense and twisting plots of Lee Child’s Jack Reacher series takes us places we would never go and into situation we would never find ourselves in.
+The suspense and twisting plots of fiction writer Lee Child’s in his Jack Reacher series takes us places we would never go and into situation we would never find ourselves in.
 We find excitement, empathy and emotional experience in fiction.
 Literary critics often label a piece of writing as literature - and not pulp fiction - if it tries to describe the "human condition.

-Stories of outstanding leaders, who look back at their own lives and tell of how their success came because of the trails and setbacks they had in life, are not uncommon.
+Stories of outstanding leaders, who look back at their own lives and tell of how their success came because of the trails and setbacks they had in life are not uncommon.
 It is obvious that they didn't see the value of the problems when they occurred but only after years of rethinking the events.
 Their self-acceptance of their challenges followed years later.

 Previously I wrote an article titled “As You Look at Your Own Life Story You See Yourself Differently” which included background research from Julie Beck's Atlantic Magazine’s 2015 article titled “Life’s Stories”.
 The sub title of her article states: “How you arrange the plot points of your life into narrative shapes who you are and is a fundamental part of being human.”
 Your own story is your life and understanding life bests start with that.

 Tolstoy got bogged down with understanding the "meaning of life" and suggested that who we are was really the essence of life.
 Finding meaning is no small task.